pingcap/docs-dm/en/skip-or-replace-abnormal-sql-statements.md

 This document introduces how to handle abnormal SQL statements using Data Migration (DM).

 Currently, TiDB is not completely compatible with all MySQL syntax (see [the DDL statements supported by TiDB](https://pingcap.com/docs/dev/reference/mysql-compatibility/#ddl)).
-Therefore, when DM is replicating data from MySQL to TiDB and TiDB does not support the corresponding SQL statement, an error might occur and break the replication process.
-In this case, there are two ways to resume the replication:
+Therefore, when DM is migrating data from MySQL to TiDB and TiDB does not support the corresponding SQL statement, an error might occur and break the migration process.
+In this case, there are two ways to resume the migration:

 - Use dmctl to manually skip the binlog event to which this SQL statement corresponds

 - Use dmctl to manually replace the corresponding binlog event with other specified SQL statements that should be executed to the downstream later

-If you know in advance that an unsupported SQL statement is going to be replicated, you can also use dmctl to manually preset the skip or replace operation, which is automatically executed when DM replicates the corresponding binlog event into the downstream and thus avoid breaking the replication.
+If you know in advance that an unsupported SQL statement is going to be migrated, you can also use dmctl to manually preset the skip or replace operation, which is automatically executed when DM migrates the corresponding binlog event into the downstream and thus avoid breaking the migration.

 ## Restrictions

 - The skip or replace operation is a one-time operation that is only used to skip or replace the SQL statement unsupported by the downstream TiDB.
-Do not handle other replication errors with this approach.
+Do not handle other migration errors with this approach.
-    - For other replication errors, try to handle them using [Block and allow table lists](feature-overview.md#block-and-allow-table-lists) or [Binlog event filtering](feature-overview.md#binlog-event-filter).
+    - For other migration errors, try to handle them using [Block and allow table lists](feature-overview.md#block-and-allow-table-lists) or [Binlog event filtering](feature-overview.md#binlog-event-filter).

 - If it is unacceptable in the actual production environment that the abnormal DDL statement is skipped in the downstream TiDB and it cannot be replaced with other DDL statements, then do not use this approach.
     - For example: `DROP PRIMARY KEY`